Two men charged with murder over suspected ammonia attack

 Police said two women and a man, who were arrested on suspicion of assisting an offender, and another man who was arrested on suspicion of wounding with intent to cause grievous bodily harm, have been released under investigation, pending further enquiries.

-According to police, Fawcett and Wandless knocked on Mr Foster’s front door and then sprayed him with a substance before fleeing from the scene.
+According to police, Mr Fawcett and Mr Wandless knocked on Foster’s front door and then sprayed him with a substance before fleeing from the scene.

 Senior investigating officer Detective Inspector Tomasz Fowler said: “Our thoughts remain firmly with Andy’s loved ones at this extremely difficult time and we will continue to offer them all the support that they need.